Email FacebookTwitterMenu burgerClose thin

 6. Switching Jobs

-Making a career change weeks before meeting with a lender might hurt your chances of qualifying for a mortgage.
-A lender is going to want to make sure you have a stable source of income and you can afford to pay a mortgage bill every month.
+Making a career change weeks before meeting with a mortgage lender might hurt your chances of qualifying for a mortgage.
+A lender is going to want to make sure you can afford to pay a mortgage bill every month.
 If you start a new gig right before you begin your mortgage application, you might not even have a pay stub to show your lender how much you’ll be bringing home going forward.

 7. Making a Major Purchase